 At the risk of using some technical jargon, the philosophy behind kn Secrets consists of giving transparency total priority over obfuscation.
 The way in which kn Secrets achieves this goal consists of providing a pure, and rather straightforward, JavaScript implementation of the secret sharing algorithm up to and including using JavaScript (and user inputs, see above) for generating random numbers.
 Please note that, in keeping with prioritizing transparency, we make heavy use of JavaScript BigInt's — This design decision is particularly frowned upon by people who worry about electromagnetic side-channel attacks.
 Users are invited to refer to the JavaScript code itself if they would like to know more about how kn Secrets works.
 The JavaScript code is easy to get hold of by downloading the offline version of kn Secrets.
 It ought to be self-explanatory, so we will not provide any explanation that goes any further than what is written here.

 We are not going to speculate about whether or not quantum computers will ever become sufficiently powerful to render many common encryption methods obsolete.
 Just for the sake of argument, let us assume that, at some point, quantum computers have become sufficiently powerful to make that happen.
 In that case, your secrets will be moot unless they were generated using methods that are quantum-resistant.
 Whether or not you use Secure Secret Sharing to store your secrets will have no bearing on that.
-A quantum attack will simply circumvent any use of Secure Secret Sharing.
-In principle, it will rely on an ability to generate and test guesses as to what your secrets are.
+In other words, a quantum attack will be independent any use of Secure Secret Sharing to tackle the mere storage problem.
+It will rely on an ability to generate and test guesses as to what your secrets are.
 It will exploit that, up to bit lengths they can handle, quantum computers are exponentially better than conventional computers at creating and testing guesses, which is the reason why they are potentially capable of breaking encryption given that certain additional preconditions are met.
 (Unfortunately, most encryption schemes that are currently used for cryptocurrencies meet these preconditions.)
 We can say that your secrets will have ceased to be secret in the first place.
 The positive side of things is that, if your secrets have been created using methods that are quantum-resistant, then using Secure Secret Sharing to store them keeps that level of security, that is to say, Secure Secret Sharing preserves quantum resistance.
 The reason for that is a property that is called information-theoretic security.
 Secure Secret Sharing has this property.
 What it means is that Secure Secret Sharing cannot be broken even by an attacker who can bring infinite computing power to bear.
 Quantum computers, although exponentially more powerful than conventional computers, are still going to have only finite computing power (albeit at an unimaginable, astronomical scale), whence Secure Secret Sharing of quantum-resistant secrets enjoys the same level of information-theoretic security as these secrets themselves.
 You can then continue to use Secure Secret Sharing to tackle the pragmatic problem that is still the same for quantum-resistant and non-quantum-resistant secrets, which is that storing them in one piece in one place creates unitary points of failure in terms of the risk of your secrets getting stolen.